remigiusz-donczyk-gl/final-project/DOCS.md

 Used within the pipeline to perform any merges to *prod* and documentation.
 This is also the only expected way for the protected branches to be updated, to ensure that they always contain a working version of the repository.

+## Mend Bolt

+A tool installed as a repository app that monitors security of the code and licenses used.